I had been wanting to tackle the Fort to Sea Trail and finally got the opportunity in July of 2020.

 Open Field Section

 Once we passed through the tunnel the shade was gone.
-Instead of trees & ferns, there were grasses and dandelions. …and cows.
+Instead of trees and ferns, there were grasses and dandelions. …and cows.

 Yep, the trail goes right through a cow pasture.
 You must wind through a number of cattle gates to continue along the trail.